-Many people know how to negotiate a salary in the workplace but how do you justify your request for a promotion?
+Many people know how to negotiate a salary in the workplace but How to Justify a Promotion with Your Boss?
+And how do you justify your request for a promotion?
 There are many strategies that can help you get what you want.
 In this video, I’ll go over how to make a business case for your boss and how to ask for more money when it’s deserved.

 Understand Your Organization’s Values and Culture